FrankVargaz/FrankVargaz/README.md

 In the virtual realms of HOI4, Stellaris, and Victoria 3, I am a strategist and a tactician, conquering lands, forging alliances, and shaping empires.
 Follow my campaigns and conquests, and perhaps we can even embark on grand adventures together in these grand strategy games.

 ## 🌌 Tales from Middle-earth
 As a humble ranger in the vast world of Middle-earth, I delve into the lore of J.R.R.
 Tolkien's masterpiece, The Lord of the Rings.
-Let us embark on the highest of quest to detroy the one ring or maybe use it?...just dont be a fool of a took.
+Let us embark on the highest of quest to detroy the one ring or maybe use it?...just don't be a fool of a Took.

 _<em>"A WALKING SONG"</em>_